MichaelCurrin/vuepress-quickstart/README.md

 2. View the _Actions_ tab to check that that build pages.
 3. Go to your repo's Settings and enable GitHub Pages for the `docs` branch.
 4. View your site.

+This project is setup to serve as a subpath on GitHub Pages, using `base` as per the [Config](https://vuepress.vuejs.org/config/) page of the docs.

 For a _Netlify_ site, you can configure the site the build command and target directory.
 See my [Configure](https://michaelcurrin.github.io/code-cookbook/recipes/ci-cd/netlify/configure.html) guide.